 2. Respect for Faculty, Staff, Colleagues, Hospital Personnel, and Community

-Students respect faculty, staff, colleagues, and others, including hospital personnel, guests, and members of the general public.
-This respect should be demonstrated by punctuality in relationships with patients and peers, prompt execution of reasonable instructions, and deference to those with superior knowledge, experience or capabilities.
-Students should express views in a calm and respectful manner when in disagreement with another individual, understanding that a mutual agreement is not always reached.
+Students are required to respect faculty, staff, colleagues, and others, including hospital personnel, guests, and members of the general public.
+This respect should be demonstrated by punctuality in relationships and communication with faculty and staff, patients and peers, and prompt execution of reasonable instructions.

 3. Respect for Self